chaseboykin/Formula_1_Project/README.md

 1. Who are the 10 teams currently in Formula 1?

-SELECT constructors.name, constructors.nationality
+`SELECT constructors.name, constructors.nationality
 FROM constructors
 JOIN constructorstandings
 ON constructors.constructorid = constructorstandings.constructorid
 JOIN races
 ON constructorstandings.raceid = races.raceid
 WHERE races.year = 2022
-GROUP by constructors.name, constructors.nationality;
+GROUP by constructors.name, constructors.nationality;`

 Result:

 <img width="296" alt="Screen Shot 2023-10-02 at 9 03 38 AM" src="https://github.com/chaseboykin/SQL-and-Data-Visualization-Project/assets/140556718/c4f2a16b-00f2-4559-8663-c1f180769876">

-**The majority of teams are British with 3 and then Italian with 2**
+**The majority of teams are British with 3**

 2. Who are the most dominant teams of all time?